 If it’s later then get to the queue early.

-Once the limited release of discount concert tickets is sold, that's it.
+Once the daily release of discount concert tickets is sold, that’s it.

 For theatre tickets year-round, the STC Suncorp Twenties lets you buy up to two tickets to the then current Sydney Theatre Company production at AUD $20 per ticket.
 Tickets go on sale at 0900 (9 am) every Tuesday morning for the following week’s shows.
 You will need to register before you can buy tickets, either online (best) or over the phone.